Kapil-Shyam-M/linux-devkit-py/README.md

 Rapid deployment using BBL as a bootloader
 --
 Linux can be built as a payload to BBL by doing the below command.

+        cd linux-devkit-py

+	make bbl

 For instance Shakti C-Class is based on RV64IMAC.
 So alter the config file.

-    Location : <Your linux-devkit dir>/buildroot/package/busybox/busybox.config
+    Location : <Your linux-devkit-py dir>/buildroot/package/busybox/busybox.config

     CONFIG_EXTRA_CFLAGS="-g -march=rv64imac -mabi=lp64"
     CONFIG_EXTRA_LDFLAGS="-g -march=rv64imac -mabi=lp64"